Android Core SDK Quickstart

 - Initialize the Dyte meeting

-- And go live with your Dyte meeting
+- Go live with your Dyte meeting

 Before Getting Started